 Balinese are known for their intelligence, their friendly, inquisitive and playful nature, and their striking beauty.
 They are also often vocal and rather demanding.
 The breed arose as a result of a spontaneous genetic mutation in pure breed Siamese that caused the cats to develop a longer coat type.

-Size: 6 to 11 pounds and about a foot and a half long
+Length: About a foot and a half long

 Life Expectancy: 12 to 20 years